Mabel Dodge Luhan: Personal life

-Her first marriage, in 1900 at the age of 21, was to Karl Evans, the son of a steamship owner.
-They were married in secret since Charles Ganson did not approve of Evans, and were later re-married in Trinity Church before Buffalo society.
+Her first marriage, in 1900 at the age of 21, was to Karl Evans, the son of a steamboat company owner, Anchor Line Steamboat Co.
+They were married in secret since Charles Ganson did not approve of Evans, and were later remarried in Trinity Church before Buffalo society.
 They had one son, but Karl died in a hunting accident two-and-a-half years later, leaving her a widow at 23.
 In the spring of 1904, an oval portrait of her in mourning dress was painted by the Swiss-born American artist Adolfo Müller-Ury for her paternal grandmother, Nancy Ganson of Delaware Avenue, Buffalo.
 Her family sent her to Paris after she began an affair with a prominent Buffalo gynecologist.
-In November, 1904, she married Edwin Dodge, a wealthy architect.
+In November 1904, she married Edwin Dodge, a wealthy architect.

+In 1916 she married the artist and sculptor Maurice Sterne; the union lasted until their divorce in 1921 (sometimes cited as 1922) and took her from New York to Taos, New Mexico, where she and Sterne purchased property and launched the beginnings of her salon there.

+In 1923 she married Antonio “Tony” Lujan (later styling his name “Luhan”), a member of the Taos Pueblo, with whom she remained partners until her death in 1962.

 She was also actively bisexual in her early life and frankly detailed her physical encounters with women in her autobiography Intimate Memories (1933).